 Red Hulk appears as one of the main characters in the series, voiced by Clancy Brown.
 He is shown as hot tempered, cynical, and arrogant, and joins the Agents of Smash in order to regain the respect he had as a general he lost when he became a Hulk.
 He and Hulk still have a strong dislike of each other, but more as hated siblings rather than deadly enemies.
 He is shown to be a decent tactician and proficient in most weapons, though he often takes every situation head on.
 He has also shown to grow hot when he gets angry.

 Red Hulk cameos in the episode "Avengers Underground", where he is seen as one of the heroes defeated by Squadron Supreme.
+He returns as part of an arc in the third season, where he is made a member of the Avengers after being forced onto the team by Truman Marsh.

 Ross appears as a general who was previously responsible for imprisoning Banner's father due to his dangerous experiments, and distrusts Banner's current work.
 He is played by Sam Elliott.